Love Research Army Researcher Webinar Series: A Conversation with Dr. Susan Love

 The goal of this research study is to create a functional map of the breast ducts so that doctors can better diagnose, treat, and – eventually – learn how to prevent breast cancer.
 The research team was looking for lactating women to undergo Automated Whole Breast Ultrasound on both breasts to help determine the ideal state of the lactating breast for imaging, i.e. full, empty, or in between, as well as the best procedure for capturing the data.
 Data from this first step of the study will help the team design the second step, which will involve more women.
 The study opened to enrollment on July 17th, 2015 and closed recruitment on January 19th, 2016 with 23 women signing up to be screened for participation.

 Interested in participating in similar studies?
-Join the Army of Women to see our current studies enrolling participants HERE.
+Join the Love Research Army to see our current studies enrolling participants HERE.